finos/rune-dsl/documentation/rosetta-modelling-component.md

     <...>
 ```

-### Qualified Type
+### Meta-Type

-The Rosetta DSL features some special types called *qualified types*, which are specific to its main application in the financial domain:
+The Rosetta DSL features some special types called *meta-types*, which are useful for its main application in the financial domain.
+Meta-types are designed to flag attributes that result from some functional logic.
+This enables a model implementation to identify where to stamp the output when running the corresponding functions.

-- Calculation - `calculation`
+There are two types or meta-types that are declared at the language level:

-- Object qualification - `productType` `eventType`
+- `calculationType`: `calculation`, for calculation functions

-Qualified types are designed to flag attributes that are the result of some functional logic.
-This enables a model implementation to identify where to stamp the output when running these functions in the model.
+- `qualifiedType`: `productType` and `eventType`, for object qualification functions

 #### Calculation